BromeRST/find-gotchi/scripts/erc1155-cross-chain-comparison/README.md

 ## Analysis Process

-The script performs a comprehensive 6-step analysis:
+The script performs a comprehensive 3-step analysis:

 ### 1. Data Fetching

-- Fetches all owners for each configured chain
+- Fetches all owners for each configured chain using Alchemy SDK v2
+- Queries data directly at specified block heights using `blockTag` parameter
 - Handles pagination automatically for large datasets
 - Filters out known contract addresses
 - Respects rate limits with configurable delays